"Look, Dee Dee! Danny got his hand on her boob!"

 "Churches are a good thing, no, make that a great thing, Son, but never go around thinking that they ain't people in them that don't need punched in the nose from time to time."

 I thought about what he said and then confessed, "Dad, I'm doing a lot of stupid stuff, and I don't even know why.
-Jesus's silence on the matter has me more than a little bit worried about if I'm destined for the Big Roasting."
+Jesus's silence on the matter has me more than a little bit worried about if I'm destined for a roasting."

 Pop just laughed and reached out and rubbed my head just as Terry and my mom pulled up into our driveway coming in from church.